Safeguarding Policy

 Recruitment and selection

-Nossal Institute is committed to ensuring robust recruitment and selection processes that signal the organisation’s commitment to safeguarding children at all stages of engagement.
+Nossal Institute is committed to ensuring robust recruitment and selection processes that signal the organisation’s commitment to safeguarding children and at-risk adults at all stages of engagement.
 All personnel undergo rigorous selection processes to identify suitable personnel and deter unsuitable applicants.
 All contracts for engagement with Nossal Institute include provisions for suspension or transfer of duties for any personnel under investigation and provisions for dismissal at the conclusion of an investigation.

 There is a focus on assessing for appropriate standards of behaviour at every stage of engagement through the following: